UDL Course Design

 Strengthen learners’ ability to plan, organize, and manage their work

-Scaffolding as Design Strategies
+Scaffolding as a Design Lens

 Scaffolding in UDL means proactively designing for access, support, and executive function—so that all learners can enter into learning, stay engaged in the process, and successfully manage their progress over time.